wlads/reefpoints/source/posts/2013-10-01-design-patterns-composite-pattern.md

 Implementing the *Composite* pattern is pretty simple.

 We create a *component* class that ties the numerous simple and complex characteristics together.
-This can be seen as `CoffeeRoutine#time`.
+In our example, `CoffeeRoutine` defines an elementary method `#time` and each child class implements its own amount.

-Next, we create *leaf* classes that share the same characteristics with one another.
+Next, we create *leaf* classes, `AddCoffee`, `BoilWater`, and `GrindCoffee`, that share the same characteristics with one another.
 Remember that it's the nature of *leaf* classes to be simple.
 If you happen across a *leaf* class that could be broken up, it might potentially be a *composite* class in disguise.